Military service: Sri Lanka

 Sri Lanka has never had mandatory military service, either under British rule or since independence in 1948.
 It maintains an all-volunteer military.

 Sweden

 Military Service was mandatory in Sweden from 1901 until 1 July 2010, when conscription was officially suspended.
+In 2010, the abolished male-only conscription was replaced with a gender neutral conscription system which went into force in 2018.
 Until 2010, all Swedish men aged between 18 and 47 years old were eligible to serve with the armed forces over a period ranging from 80 to 450 days.
-The right to Conscientious Objection was legally recognised in 1920.
-An alternative community service for Conscientious Objectors was easily available instead of military service.
+The right to Conscientious Objection was legally recognised in 1920: An alternative community service for conscientious objectors was easily available instead of military service.
 The number of those seeking conscientious objector status declined as actual conscript recruitment continued to decline.
 In the years running up to 2010 roughly 6000 - 8000 people out of an annual cohort of 100,000 - 120,000 potential recruits actually completed military service.
-In 2010 Sweden abolished male-only conscription and replaced it with a gender neutral conscription system which was taken into force in 2018.